-In addition to hosting one-time outreaches with corporate partners, the JoyJ Initiative currently operates 22 permanent chapters throughout the world – in the USA in New York, New Jersey, Georgia, Missouri, and internationally in Costa Rica, Colombia, Ecuador, Haiti, Puerto Rico, The Philippines, the United Kingdom, and Italy – with many more expected as we continue to grow.
+In addition to hosting one-time outreaches and programs with corporate partners, the JoyJ Initiative currently operates in many permanent chapters throughout the world – in the USA in New York, California, New Jersey, Georgia, Missouri, and internationally in Costa Rica, Colombia, Ecuador, Haiti, Puerto Rico, The Philippines, the United Kingdom, and Italy – with many more expected as we continue to grow.
 Please ask us how to connect with JoyJ volunteers in your country by sending an email to email@example.com.
 You can also check the upcoming events at your nearest location below to get started!